 April 21, 2022 – Felony Driving While Revoked case dismissed at the preliminary hearing.

-April 1, 2022 – Mr. Welch’s client was charge with a serious sex crime and the prosecutor was asking for fifteen years in prison.
+April 1, 2022 – Mr. Welch’s client was charged with a serious sex crime and the prosecutor was asking for fifteen years in prison.
 After the defense refused the offer and held out for a trial the prosecution reduced the charges to non-sexual minor felony and his client received probation with no jail time.

 March 20, 2022 – First Degree Assault/Armed Criminal Action shooting case completely dismissed.